DavidVLe1/medieval-platform-shooter/readme.md

 > **Post-condition**: None
 >
 >  ### Store game Items
->  If the player wants to store an item for later use upon finding an item.
+>  Once the player wants to store an item for later use upon finding an item.
 >
 > suggested data:
 > - Item name